ebuz/berries/README.md

 - http://download.massgis.digital.mass.gov/shapefiles/state/openspace.zip

-The postgresql server starts up with already cleaned data.
+The postgresql server starts up with substantially cleaned data that combines the above sources into a few tables.
-Earlier attempts to make this had the database build from the raw data but this leads to incredibly long build times as some of the raw data takes quite a while to load into postgresql followed by a long series of sql queries to gather it into the final tables.
+Earlier attempts to make this deployable version had the database build from the raw data but this leads to incredibly long build times given the multiple stages needed to join the tabular, raster, and GIS data.
 Automating it is also difficult as the gbif plant data and the biome data cannot be programmatically downloaded (gbif requires authenticating and the biome data has a captcha).
-Documenting/layout the full data pipeline is a TODO but low priority.
+Providing a reproducible data pipeline is a TODO but low priority at this time.